Secondhand bookshops in Nepal

 Will kindles & tablets kill the bookstore?
 Or are they a product of our evolution?

 Yes the high-street bookstore’s days are numbered in their current form.
-I think it’s only a couple of generations that are used to, and enjoy, paperback books that are
+I think it’s only a couple of generations that are used to and enjoy, paperback books that are keeping them open.

 More people are and will move to the electronic form of book.